 Practitioners of natural healing suggest direct application of substances such as:

-Essential oils extracted from natural elements and plants are popular, and for good reason. have shown that, among other benefits, they can be useful for reducing inflammation and preventing acne outbreaks.
+Essential oils extracted from natural elements and plants are popular, and for good reason.

 It’s also recommended that you do a patch test before applying diluted essential oils to pimples: Put a small amount on your forearm and wait 24 hours.
 If the skin is irritated in that area, don’t use that oil for treatment.